Part 3 of a series of 3 Sermons - Jesus the Prophet, Priest and King.

 Why hadn't they seen it before?

 We all tend to hear what we want to hear.
-We prefer success to death, and blessing to sacrifice.
+We prefer success to death, and

 Jesus had to die.